Bird strike: In aviation

 On January 4, 2009, a Sikorsky S-76 helicopter hit a red-tailed hawk in Louisiana.
 The hawk hit the helicopter just above the windscreen.
 The impact forced the activation of the engine fire suppression control handles, retarding the throttles and causing the engines to lose power.
 Eight of the nine people on board died in the subsequent crash; the survivor, a passenger, was seriously injured.

 On January 15, 2009, US Airways Flight 1549 from LaGuardia Airport to Charlotte/Douglas International Airport ditched into the Hudson River after experiencing a loss of both turbines.
-It is suspected that the engine failure was caused by running into a flock of geese at an altitude of about 3200 ft, shortly after takeoff.
+The engine failure was caused by running into a flock of geese at an altitude of about 3200 ft, shortly after takeoff.
 All 150 passengers and 5 crew members were safely evacuated after a successful water landing.
 On May 28, 2010, the NTSB published its final report into the accident.

 On August 15, 2019, Ural Airlines Flight 178 from Moscow–Zhukovsky to Simferopol, Crimea, suffered a bird strike after taking off from Zhukovsky and crash landed in a cornfield 5 kilometers away from the airport.
 74 people were injured, all with minor injuries.

+On September 16, 2023, the Italian Frecce Tricolori Aermacchi MB-339 squadron departed from the Turin Airport for an airshow.
+One jet experienced a sudden loss of engine power shortly after takeoff, possibly due to a bird strike, and crashed.
+The pilot ejected before the ground impact and was admitted to the hospital for burn injuries.
+A five-year-old girl died in the crash and subsequent fireball, and three other people were brought to the hospital for burns.

+The greatest loss of life directly linked to a bird strike was on 29 December 2024, when a Boeing 737-800, flying from Bangkok, Thailand to Muan, South Korea as Jeju Air Flight 2216, flew through a flock of birds during landing, leading to a dual engine failure.
+The aircraft crashed at Muan International Airport after a runway excursion into a concrete structure during a belly landing, resulting in 179 fatalities out of 181 occupants.